kimukook/kimukook.github.io/_projects/search/search_theory.md

 ---
 # Overview

-This project focuses on adaptive control of autonomous agents searching for randomly moving targets.
-This project proposes computational frameworks that iteratively confine control strategies balancing the information gathering and agents mobility.
-As such, we present three complementary developments: (i) <a href="#part1">a continuous-discrete observation framework</a>, (ii) <a href="#part2">a time-periodic search strategy tailored for non-evasive targets</a>, and (iii) <a href="#part3">a collaborative search approach for tracking evasive targets</a>.
-An example showcases this problem is shown in Figure 1 below.
+This project focuses on optimization on control of autonomous agents searching for randomly moving targets (non-evasive and evasive).
+Computational frameworks are proposed to iteratively confine control strategies, balancing the information gathering and agents mobility.
+We present three complementary developments: (i) <a href="#part1">a continuous-discrete observation framework</a>, (ii) <a href="#part2">a time-periodic search strategy tailored for non-evasive targets</a>, and (iii) <a href="#part3">a collaborative search approach for tracking evasive targets</a>.
+An example of finding the lost pet is shown in Figure 1 below.
 <div class="center">
   <div class="image-full">
     <img src="/assets/Search_project_scenario.svg" alt="Search flowchart" width="600px">
     <div class="caption">
       Figure 1.
 An illustration of the probabilistic search problem.
 A drone acts as the searcher, actively observing the environment while moving.
-The target, a lost pet, moves randomly in the field.
-The searcher's actions adapt based on observations to infer the target's location, and are optimized to quickly find the target.
+The target, a lost pet whose position is unknown to the drone, moves randomly in the field.
+The searcher's actions adapt based on observations made along its path to infer the target's location.
     </div>
   </div>
 </div>
 **Keywords:** Probabilistic search theory · Stochastic dynamics · PDE-constrained optimization · Adjoint analysis

 ## Motivation

 Search problems are common in both military and civilian domains—from rescuing missing persons, pets or wreckage like MH370 (non-evasive randomly moving targets), to tracking fugitives or foraging animals (evasive randomly moving targets).
-Unfortunately, many traditional methods are limited in adaptability and struggle in dynamic or uncertain environments.
-Figure 2a and 2b below showcase the real-world examples illustrating these challenges, often resorting to predetermined or exhaustive sweeps.
+Unfortunately, many traditional methods are limited in adaptability and struggle in uncertain environments.
+Figure 2a and 2b below showcase the real-world challenges, often resorting to predetermined or exhaustive sweeps.

 <div class="image-pair">
   <div class="image-box">
     <img src="/assets/lawnmower.jpeg" alt="Lawnmower trajectory">
     <div class="caption">
       Figure 2a.
-Lawnmower trajectory used to search for the missing F-35B fighter jet.
+Lawnmower trajectory used to search for the missing $109M F-35B fighter jet in 2023.
       <a href="https://x.com/flightradar24/status/1703827299412455459?lang=en">Image source</a>
     </div>
   </div>